Vector bundles of non-negative curvature over cohomogeneity one manifolds: Manifolds of cohomogeneity at most one and non-negative curvature

-This section is organized as follows: in \Cref{sec:prelim_cohomo1} we recall some basics on cohomogeneity one manifolds, in \Cref{SEC:G_vector_bundles_nonnegative_curvature_cohomo1} we prove \Cref{hop:non-negative-metrics}, in \Cref{SS:DeVito_example} we provide examples of cohomogeneity one manifolds which are not homotopy equivalent to any homogeneous space and in \Cref{SEC:orbit_space_circle} we discuss the case where the orbit space is a circle.
+This section is organized as follows: in \Cref{sec:prelim_cohomo1} we recall some basics on cohomogeneity one manifolds, in \Cref{SEC:G_vector_bundles_nonnegative_curvature_cohomo1} we show the existence of non-negatively curved metrics on $G$-vector bundles, in \Cref{SS:DeVito_example} we provide examples of cohomogeneity one manifolds which are not homotopy equivalent to any homogeneous space and in \Cref{SEC:orbit_space_circle} we discuss the case where the orbit space is a circle.